nanocosmos/docs/docs/nanoplayer/nanoplayer_api_errors.md

 ### 1008 Playback error.
 Only on iOS.

-This is a recoverable error that can occur only on iOS.
+An unexpected error occurred during playback on iOS.
+This error is recoverable.
 Read more [about Media Error Recoveries](https://docs.nanocosmos.de/docs/nanoplayer/nanoplayer_feature_media_error_recovery/).

 ### 1009 Playback failed because the player was in visibility state 'hidden' at load start